Cayley Polynomial-Time Computable Groups: Cayley Polynomial--Time Computable Groups

 Furthermore, all closure properties with respect to taking a finite extension, the direct product, the free product and a finitely generated subgroup, shown in Theorems \ref{finiteextensionthm}, \ref{directproducttheorem}, \ref{freeproducttheorem} and \ref{subgroupsofquasiCayleyarequasiCayley}, respectively, remain valid for Cayley polynomial--time computable groups and the ones with quasigeodesic normal forms.
 Namely, we have the following. \begin{theorem}[Finite extensions, direct products, free products] For a given class of languages $\mathcal{C}$, assuming that the relevant conditions are satisfied \footnote{See the conditions on the class $\mathcal{C}$ in Theorems \ref{finiteextensionthm}, \ref{directproducttheorem} and \ref{freeproducttheorem} for finite extensions, direct products and free products, respectively.}, the class of $\mathcal{C}$--Cayley polynomial--time computable groups is closed under taking a finite extension, the direct product and the free product.
 The same holds for the class of $\mathcal{C}$--Cayley polynomial--time computable groups with quasigeodesic normal forms. \end{theorem} \begin{proof} For the first statement of the theorem the proof repeats Theorems \ref{finiteextensionthm}, \ref{directproducttheorem} and \ref{freeproducttheorem} with minor obvious changes.
+Note that, though we use Lemma \ref{bounded_difference_lemma} in the proof of Theorem \ref{directproducttheorem}, we do not need it for proving the analogous result for $\mathcal{C}$--Cayley polynomial--time computable groups as shifting of a string on the tape by at most polynomial number of cells requires at most polynomial time.
 For the second statement of the theorem it is enough to notice that the quasigeodesic property is preserved for all representations which appear in the proofs of these theorems. \end{proof}

 \begin{theorem}[Finitely generated subgroups] The class of Cayley polynomial--time computable groups is closed under taking a finitely generated subgroup.
 The same holds for the class of Cayley polynomial--time computable groups with quasigeodesic normal forms. \end{theorem} \begin{proof} For the first statement of the theorem the proof repeats Theorem \ref{subgroupsofquasiCayleyarequasiCayley} with obvious changes.
 In order to show the second statement of the theorem, in the proof of Theorem \ref{subgroupsofquasiCayleyarequasiCayley} it is enough to notice that if $\psi: L \rightarrow G$ has quasigeodesic normal form, then for each $w \in L' \subset L$ the inequalities $|w| \leqslant C (d_A (\psi(w)) + 1) \leqslant C (C' d_{A'}(\psi(w)) +1)$ hold for some constants $C,C'>0$.
 This implies that $\psi': L' \rightarrow H$, which is the restriction of $\psi$ onto $L'$, also has quasigeodesic normal form. \end{proof}